fangq/mcxcl/README.md

 procedure to test for hardware compatibility.

-Please click on the folder matching your operating system (for example, if you run a 64bit Windows, you need to navigate into <tt>win64</tt> folder), and download the file named  <tt>"MCXStudio-MCX18-nightlybuild.zip"</tt>.
+Please click on the folder matching your operating system (for example, if you run a 64bit Windows, you need to navigate into `win64` folder), and download the file named  `"MCXStudio-MCX18-nightlybuild.zip"`.

-Open this file, and unzip it to a working folder (for Windows, for example, the
+Open this file, and unzip it to a working folder (for Windows, for example, the `Documents` or `Downloads` folder).
-<tt>Documents</tt> or <tt>Downloads</tt> folder).
 The package needs about 100 MB disk space.

-Once unzipped, you should be able to see a folder named '''"MCXStudio"''', with a few executables and 3 subfolders underneath.
+Once unzipped, you should be able to see a folder named `MCXStudio`, with a few executables and 3 subfolders underneath.
 See the folder structure below:

 <pre>MCXStudio/